gptHarshit/pokemon-lite-project/README.md

 Images were not directly available in the list response.
 I had to extract the Pokémon ID from the URL and use it to generate the image URL.
+Understanding this part also takes my much time

 ---

 ### Type filtering

 Filtering by type was not straightforward because type data is not available in the list API.
-I had to fetch details for each Pokémon and then filter them.
+I had to fetch details for each Pokémon and then filter them.For this I have to refer proper documentatio of the PokeMonAPI

 ---